Diksha-sharma2012/python-assignment/README.md

      words as an input.
    - The Solution must be optimized.

- 4. **Assignment 4 - program that takes an integer as input from the user and displays the corresponding word for that number.**
+ 4. **Assignment 4 - Program to convert integer to word.**
     - program that takes an integer as input from the user and displays the corresponding word for that number.

+ 5. **Assignment 5 - Performing some operations on text file in Python.**
+    - Analyze a text file by computing word statistics, space and character counts, unique words, punctuation, numerical digits, and sorting words.
+Also, find the longest/shortest word, word frequency, and directory details.